Voultapher/sort-research-rs/writeup/unreasonable/text.md

 }
 ```

-A perfect hash function (phf) is a mathematical object that allows mapping from one key space to another key space without collisions but only works for a predefined set of keys.
+A perfect hash function (phf) is a mathematical object that allows mapping from one key space to another key space without collisions, but only works for a predefined set of keys.
 In addition to being a phf, `3 - ((val + 3) % 4)` also maps the values to their corresponding index in the final output, effectively sorting them.

 <img src="assets/scaling-bucket-only-5.webp" width=960 />

 For L3 sized inputs bucket_phf can do ~1.7 billion elements per second, implying the CPU spends ~2.9 cycles per element.
 At this point anything else done with the data will likely be the bottleneck, not sorting.

 It's possible to improve throughput further with automatic or manual vectorization.